MariaDB Audit Plugin - Log Settings

 Logging Query Events

-QUERY event logging is enabled, queries that are executed will be logged for defined users.
+QUERY_DCL event types are enabled, then the corresponding types of queries that are executed will be logged for defined users.
 The queries will be logged exactly as they are executed, in plain text.
 This is a security vulnerability: anyone who has access to the log files will be able to read the queries.
 So make sure that only trusted users have access to the log files and that the files are in a protected location.
-An alternative is not to use
+An alternative is to use

 Queries are also logged if they cannot be executed, if they're unsuccessful.
 For example, a query will be logged because of a syntax error or because the user doesn't have the privileges necessary to access an object.
 These queries can be parsed by the error code that's provided in the log.